What Solar Energy Generator Can Power Your Own House In The Midwest?

 • Provide backup during outages

-• Reduce grid dependency significantly
+• Reduce grid dependence significantly

-This is what it actually takes to answer the question: what solar generator can power a house?
+This is what it actually takes to answer the question: what solar generator can power a house.

-Benefits of Choosing a Full Solar System
+Benefits of a Full Solar System

 Energy Independence

-Less reliance on the grid and protection from outages.
+Reduced reliance on the grid and protection from outages.

-Property Value Increase
+Increased Property Value

 Homes with solar systems are more attractive to buyers.